iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 -z to add zeroes to times where no connections were opened

+-t to generate a total aggregate file of all logs parsed

 #Output
 The script will create an output folder for each individual .log file titled <name of log>_parser_output.